alianmc1988/quick_book_api_py/README.md

 # Quick Book FastAPI

 The reservation system (for a hotel or restaurant) is an application that allows users to make reservations, check availability, and manage existing bookings.
-Here is a general approach to designing the architecture and key considerations for a reservation system.

 ## Features